 FAQs about Satisfying

-Here are some frequently asked questions (FAQs) about the word “Satisfying”
+Here are some frequently asked questions (FAQs) about the word “Satisfying”.

 1. What does “satisfying” mean exactly?

 “Satisfying” means giving a sense of pleasure, fulfillment, or contentment, especially after a need or expectation has been met.
+The related noun is Satisfaction.

 2. Can “satisfying” describe both physical and emotional experiences?